praw-dev/asyncpraw/docs/getting_started/configuration/options.rst

 Reddit Site Configuration Options
 ---------------------------------

-PRAW can be configured to work with instances of Reddit which are not hosted at `reddit.com <https://www.reddit.com>`_.
+Async PRAW can be configured to work with instances of Reddit which are not hosted at `reddit.com <https://www.reddit.com>`_.
 The following options may need to be updated in order to successfully access a third-party Reddit site: